FAIR-by-Design-Methodology/IDCC25workshop/resources/syllabus.md

 ![Header with Skills4EOSC funding information](./attachments/header.png)

-# Title of training
+# Open Science in Action: Building Skills, Crafting FAIR Resources, and Recognizing Achievement

 {!RELEASE_NOTES.md!}

-# Type (Course/Workshop/Webinar)
+# Workshop

-## Date/Time: when it will be offered

-- put available from date if it is self-paced

-## Location

-- where it will be available
-- physical location
-- URL link to resources (and virtual room if online) should lead to the learning Skills4EOSC platform
+## Date/Time: 18th February 2025 08:30 - 16:00

+## Location: IDCC 2025, Boon-van der Starp room

 ## Training Description

-- what is the main goal/purpose of this training
-- short training description
+This workshop is designed to equip participants with the essential skills necessary for successful engagement in Open Science by taking advantage of the Skills4EOSC project outputs.
+Through interactive sessions, attendees will learn how to use the Minimum Viable Skills profiles, develop FAIR-compliant learning materials, and employ a recognition framework to acknowledge and reward these competencies.

-## Target audience: target audience description
+## Target audience

+Researchers, educators, and policymakers involved in open science initiatives, as well as anyone interested in developing skills and educational resources that align with FAIR principles.

-## Expertise Level / Skill Level: Beginner / Intermediate / Advanced
+## Expertise Level / Skill Level: Beginner

 ## Primary Language: English